 Praziquantel to kill the parasitic flukes.
 Eggs can continue to pass via the feces for up to two months after treatment.

-Lungworms are slim, hair-like worms which are approximately 1 cm long.
+Lungworms are slim, hair-like worms that are approximately 1 cm long.
 The two most common species of lungworm to infect cats are Aelurostrongylus abstrusus (feline lungworm) and Capillaria aerophila (Feline and canine bronchial capillarid).

 Adult lungworms live in the terminal respiratory bronchioles and alveolar ducts of the lungs.
 Transmission of Aelurostrongylus abstrusus (feline lungworm) occurs when cats ingest an intermediate host such as a snail or slug, or more commonly by consuming animals who have been feeding on infected snails and slugs such as birds, rodents, and lizards.
 Larvae pass into the intestine and penetrate through the intestinal wall and migrate to the lungs via the bloodstream.
 The female adult lungworm lays eggs which hatch into microscopic larvae, travelling up the trachea where they are swallowed into the stomach and pass out of the cat via the feces.